-For more information about the theory behind diagrams like the one above we suggest reading the following articles which describe different behaviour change approaches: IBM-WASH, RANAS and Behaviour Centred Design.
+For more information about the theory behind diagrams like the one above, we suggest reading the following articles which describe different behaviour change approaches: IBM-WASH, RANAS and Behaviour Centred Design.

-All three of these behavioural frameworks argue that it is important to first identify behavioral factors in a specific target population and, based on the results, design interventions to change them.
+All three of these behavioural frameworks argue that it is important to first identify behavioural factors in a specific target population and, based on the results, design interventions to change them.
 The diagram below shows a simplified theory of change that can guide hygiene programme design.
-Even though detailed formative research may not be possible in an emergency it is still possible to take time to gain quick and simple insights into what is driving behaviour.
+Even though detailed formative research may not be possible in an emergency, it is still possible to take time to gain quick and simple insights into what is driving behaviour.
 Not doing so may compromise the effectiveness of your programmes.
-See how this is done in other emergencies here.
+See how this is done in emergencies here.